lightpoichich/baserow/docs/guides/installation/install-on-ubuntu.md

 # Move configuration files
 $ cd /baserow
-$ cp docs/guides/installation/configuration-files/supervisor/* /etc/supervisor/conf.d/
+$ cp docs/guides/installation/configuration-files/supervisor.conf /etc/supervisor/conf.d/baserow.conf
 ```

-You will need to edit the `baserow-frontend.conf` and `baserow-backend.conf` files
+You will need to edit the `baserow.conf` file (located now at
-(located now at `/etc/supervisor/conf.d/`) in order to set the necessary environment
+`/etc/supervisor/conf.d/`) in order to set the necessary environment
 variables.
 You will need to change at least the following variables which can be found
 in the `environment =` section.